 Besides installs, SDK spoofing can even tamper with clicks and other engagement signals.
 Identifying SDK spoofs requires tracking unused SDKs, watching out for install frauds, and generating a report for fraud exposure.
 The best methods to avoid AKA spoofing are avoiding open source SDKs, ensuring secure communication between SDKs and servers, detecting behavioral anomalies, and using a solution for bot detection.

 One of the largest drawbacks of mobile ad fraud is account takeover (ATO).
 It has led to implications like cyberbullying of children, loss of money, and data privacy breaches.
 Moreover, ATO attacks on apps can reward a fraudster instead of a professional with tournament entries and awards.
 ATO attacks also cause brand infringements, tarnish a brand’s reputation, and flush goodies out of inactive accounts.

 The presence of ad fraud in the mobile advertising domain is causing serious grievances for advertisers and marketers.
-Brands should eliminate ad fraud for building marketing strategies with real analytics, saving dollars on spends, and acquiring real conversions.
-Combating ad fraud and ensuring brand safety requires a 360-degree solution with specialists available round the clock.
+Brands should eliminate ad fraud by building marketing strategies with real analytics, saving dollars on spending, and acquiring real conversions.
+Combating ad fraud and ensuring brand safety requires a 360-degree solution with specialists available around the clock.